 Chapter 11 gives us the exclusive right to file a plan of reorganization during the first 120 days after filing for Chapter 11 reorganization.
 That period can be extended for cause for up to a total of 18 months from the Petition Date, or until May 31, 2013, with approval of the Bankruptcy Court, subject to the ability of third parties to file motions to terminate this exclusive right.
 While AMR intends to file its plan of reorganization during this so-called "exclusivity period," there can be no assurance that it will be able to do so.
 After the expiration of the exclusivity period, third parties can file one or more Chapter 11 plans for the Debtors.
 Although the Merger Agreement contains restrictions on AMR's ability to negotiate with third parties unless and until the Merger Agreement is terminated, after the exclusivity period is terminated, a third party could file an alternative plan of reorganization that contemplates AMR's continuing as a going concern, AMR's being broken up, AMR's companies or their assets being acquired by a third party, AMR being merged with a competitor, or some other proposal.
-We may not believe that such an alternative plan of reorganization during the exclusivity period, AMR may have limited ability to prevent an alternative plan of reorganization during the exclusivity period, AMR may have
+We may not believe that such an alternative plan of reorganization is in our claimholders' best interests or fully values the benefits to be achieved by our reorganization.
+If AMR cannot successfully obtain Bankruptcy Court approval of its plan of reorganization during the exclusivity period, AMR may have limited ability to prevent an alternative plan of reorganization from being filed with and approved by the Bankruptcy Court.